 Mezcal makes a party, and it’s the star of the show at this LES Mexican cultural center/bar/restaurant, where a night out might include live music, a packed dance floor, a film screening, a burlesque show, a stand-up comedy act, etc.

-Peruvian Restaurant in Jackson Heights, NY, United States
+South American Restaurant in Jackson Heights, NY, United States

 Pio Pio’s Queens outpost puts the noise level up to 11 on Wednesday nights, when Grupo Huayno plays from 9-11pm.
 Order the signature roasted chicken, of course, as well as the salchipapa—a big ol' plate of slice frankfurters and french fries.